Towering mountains and moss-covered plateaus overlook several alpine lakes.

-What is a Global Geopark?
-They are described as landscapes of geological significance, where visitors can touch the “memory of the Earth.”
+Global Geoparks, which are designated by the United Nations Educational, Scientific and Cultural Organization (UNESCO), are described as landscapes of geological significance, where visitors can touch the “memory of the Earth.”
 They are the geological DNA of a region, areas of fascinating terrain, complex ecosystems, and significant biodiversity that are worth preserving, visiting, and learning about.
+Tumbler Ridge received its UNESCO Global Geopark designation in 2014 and is only one of five in North America (all of which are in Canada).

 Shipyard Titanic Hiking Trail, on Mount Babcock, Tumbler Ridge UNESCO Global Geopark